AstarNetwork/plasmdocs/workshop-and-tutorial/real-time-lockdrop.md

 # Real-Time Lockdrop 🍬

 **Declaimer**: This is an experimental module.
 Some features don't work or work with issues.
-Please report problems [on GitHub](https://github.com/staketechnologies/Plasm/issues/new/choose) when you find.
+Please report problems [on GitHub](https://github.com/staketechnologies/Plasm/issues/new/choose) if they arise.

 ### Quick Install